Written by Charlotte Haigh on January 22, 2019 Reviewed by Carolina Brooks on January 27, 2019

 If you’ve been curious about homeopathy but never tried it – or you’ve given it a go and found it helpful, without really being sure how it works – read on for the lowdown.

 What is homeopathy?Homeopathy is an alternative or complementary medicine (CAM), based on the idea that ‘like cures like’.1 In other words, taking a substance in tiny amounts can help address the symptoms that it would cause when taken in large amounts – a similar idea to vaccinations.
 Homeopathy was developed by German doctor Samuel Hahnemann in the late 18th century.
 He developed a series of dilutions and sucussions (vigorously shaken preparations) of toxic substances such as arsenic until levels of the original substance were undetectable.
 Hahnemann’s theory was that the more diluted the substance, the greater its ability to treat.2 The holistic nature of homeopathy means homeopaths – those who practise homeopathy – treat the whole person, not just the condition.
 This means two people could see a practitioner about the same illness but could be given totally different remedies depending on their personalities and symptoms, and how that matches with the homeopathic ‘picture’ – the remedy that most closely matches their ailment.3

-Around 200 million people are thought to use homeopathy worldwide, and for a long time it was available on the NHS.4 However, in 2017 NHS England advised GPs and other healthcare practitioners to stop prescribing it.5 The move followed a 2010 House of Commons report, which found no evidence that homeopathic remedies performed any better than placebos.6
+How many people use homeopathy?Around 200 million people are thought to use homeopathy worldwide, and for a long time it was available on the NHS.4 However, in 2017 NHS England advised GPs and other healthcare practitioners to stop prescribing it.5 The move followed a 2010 House of Commons report, which found no evidence that homeopathic remedies performed any better than placebos.6

 How does homeopathy work?